ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 At any time during evaluation, the _environment_ is the ordered sequence of available definitions.

-Here, the name `tau` is added into the toplevel environment.
+Here, the name `tau` is added to the top-level environment.
 ```ocaml
 # let tau = 6.28318;;
 val tau : float = 6.28318